Transitive 2-representations of finitary 2-categories: Introduction

 The article is organized as follows.
 In Section~\ref{s1} we recall notions developed in \cite{MM1,MM2,MM3} and state the Perron-Frobenius Theorem.
 In Section~\ref{s2} we introduce transitive and simple transitive $2$-representations and gather examples and preliminary results.
 Section~\ref{s3} presents the statement and proof of our weak Jordan-H{\"o}lder Theorem.
 Section~\ref{s4} is devoted to the proof of our main result in the case of the $2$-category of projective functors on the module category of a finite dimensional self-injective algebra.
 Section~\ref{s5} establishes the main result in the general case.
 Finally, in Section~\ref{s6} we provide and study examples, including our family of quotients of $2$-Kac-Moody algebras.

 {\bf Acknowledgment.} A substantial part of the paper was written during mutual visits of the authors to the University of East Anglia respectively Uppsala University, whose hospitality is gratefully acknowledged.
 Both visits were supported by EPSRC grant EP/K011782/1.
 The first author is partially supported by the Swedish Research Council.
 The second author is partially supported by EPSRC grant EP/K011782/1.
 We thank Anne-Laure Thiel, Qimh Xantcha and Ben Webster for stimulating discussions.
 We thank the referee for very useful comments and explanations.
+We thank Ben Elias for pointing out a missing case in the original version of the case-by-case analysis in Proposition~22.